mimeticzero/Osint_Presentation/README.md

 - Are not intended to harm, harass, or expose any target
 - Respect French and EU laws (GDPR, Penal Code, etc.)

-> 🟡 This project is exploratory and educational.
-> No report in this repository was created for a real paying client.

 ---

 ## 📬 Contact